 Fox Symbolism to the Meskwaki People

-Foxes and the Moche People of Ancient Peru
+Foxes and the Moche People of Peru

 For the Moche People, who lived from the 1st to 8th century in in what is now modern-day Peru, the fox was a sacred animal.
 The Moche depicted the fox in their artwork as a warrior.
-But what made the fox special is that he only used his mind to fight battles, never engaging in physical warfare.
+But what made the fox special was that he only used his mind to fight battles, never engaging in physical warfare.

 Fox Symbolism and Meanings in Asian Cultures

 In Asian folklore, foxes were also revered.
 Some cultures viewed them as sacred beings who possessed mystical powers, while others viewed them as mischievous tricksters.